 If the abstract is accepted, the presenter will be required to select 3 additional topics/keywords.
 These are important to optimise indexing of the abstract in the programme and in ESC 365 - the online cardiovascular library.
 This serves to optimise search results and enhance visibility of the research.

 Note that in order to view the topic list, you must first select the ESC Event for which you submit your abstract (first field of the page).

 Please indicate here if your research relates to COVID-19 and Cardiovascular Disease.

-To present your abstract in one of the above Young Investigator Award (YIA) sessions, the first author/presenter must be 35 years old or below at the time of presentation.
+To present your abstract in the Young Investigator Award (YIA) session, the first author/presenter must be under 40 years old at the time of presentation.